Reasons to Image a Computer Hard Drive

 There are many other possibilities where you will be glad that you have an image of your healthy hard drive.
 If you have ever accidentally clicked on something you shouldn't have and unknowingly installed a bunch of adware or spyware, it can take hours to completely remove some of those scummy programs.
 A quick image of a healthy hard drive takes care of the problem in minutes not hours.
 There is always the possibility of lightning strikes or power surges wiping out your data you have stored on your computer.
 A UPS or surge suppressor should protect your computer equipment but what if it fails.
 Your data will be lost.

 There are only two imaging utilities that are reliable enough to keep your computer running smooth through unforeseen events.
 Probably the best is Acronis True Image but Symantec's Norton Ghost works just as well it is just not as intuitive and easy as Acronis True Image.
 Here is a review of Acronis True Image in action.
 Whichever imaging program you choose, you will be thankful that you have an image of your computer if something goes wrong.
 A hard drive image is the best way to fix the unfixable or upgrade your hard drive.

 True Image 2015

 True Image 2015 has just been released with some exciting new features to keep your data safer than ever.
 The hard drive backup and imaging program still has all of the useful features as before with some great improvements including virtual hard drive support and the Universal Restore feature which allows you to restore an image to dissimilar hardware or a virtual machine.
 See our Full Review of True Image.
 True Image now fully integrates with Windows 8 and includes an online backup solution to keep your files safe, secure and available.
 The new version has new file synchronization capabilities to sync files with multiple Computers and new network backup with enhanced Network Attached Storage (NAS) support.
-Save 40% on Acronis True Image Unlimited for PC and Mac, Start 2015 with Savings!
+Save 20% on Acronis True Image for PC and Mac 3 PCs, Sale Priced at $63.99!